 - The 2940nm ER: Yag fractional laser and CO2 (10,600nm) ablative lasers for skin resurfacing and benign lesion removal.

-- The Q-switched ND: Yag 1064nm laser for pigmented lesions removal, skin rejuvenation and tattoo removal.
+- The Q-switched ND: Yag 1064nm laser for pigmented lesions removal, skin rejuvenation and laser tattoo removal machine

 You can find some of the above lasers, like the CO2 laser, mostly as standalone device.
 In this instance, a device designed to treat a different range of skin conditions.
 However, some are available both in standalone laser form and on multi-technology platforms as well.
 This poses a dilemma for some users which can be solved if you have the right information and through a simple thought process.